-An example of the replication segment for IPMSI on the P router follows.
+The following example shows the configuration of the replication segment for IPMSI on the P router follows.
 The SPMSI replication router on the P router is configured in the same way, but with a tree ID of 9001 and an incoming SID of 30001.